 An oldie classic?

 Test Drive is a race against the clock with points awarded for faster times along a seemingly endless mountainside highway.
-Driven from an in-car perspective behind the wheel, you will notice that each car has a realistically represented dashboard with manual gearbox controls that briefly display with each shift.
+Driven from an in-car perspective, behind the wheel, you will notice that each car has a realistically represented dashboard.
+I love that and it includes the manual gearbox controls, that briefly display with each shift.

 At first, I found the controls a little wooden, but I soon got the hang of them after a couple of races.
-A red dot on the steering wheel helps to pinpoint a more precise indication of your turning and direction which is as helpful as it is crude.
-But I must admit, it does make up for the lacking analogue controls very nicely and feels pretty natural.
+A red dot on the steering wheel helps pinpoint a more precise indication of your turning and direction.
+It's really helpful albeit crude.
+However, I must admit, it does make up for the lack of analogue controls nicely.
+Considering that, it feels pretty natural.

 Like cars?
 Like rocks?
 Then you are gonna love this next screenshot...